 This oscillator smoothing method leads to filtering out "noise" in the price movement.
 It is used in the strategies that are oriented to a standard stochastic.
-The stronger smoothing can lead to loss of an array of signals, so it is recommended to apply any trend indicator for more efficient use of the indicator and its signals filtering.
+The stronger smoothing can lead to loss of an array of signals, so it is recommended to apply any trend indicator for more efficient use of the indicator.

 Read more about this type of indicator by Joe Dinapoli "